wuliuxiansheng/Emacs_Configuration/README.md

   - Pymacs is supported for Windows now.
 When opening a Python file is not successful, kill the buffer and reopen the file to load Pymacs properly;
   - For Windows, bind M-SPC to set mark or unset mark rather than using C-SPC because C-SPC is used to change the input method in Windows;
   - For Windows, user needs to set the path for Tex Live, GitHub, SVN and Python;
-  - For Windows, if it's not installed successfully for the first time, restart Emacs and it should be working.
+  - For Windows, if it's not installed successfully for the first time, restart Emacs and it should be working;
+  - For TeX Live on Mac and Windows, using pdfsync package is also working for forward and inverse search but less accurate.
+Thus, I recommend generating .synctex.gz rather than using pdfsync package to generate .pdfsync for forward and inverse search.